datacentricdesign/sig/symposium.md

 title: Symposium
 ---

-On June 1st, at the Faculty of Industrial Design Engineering, we will celebrate the emerging field of Data-Centric Design and inaugurate the Data-Centric Design Lab.
+On June 1st, at the TU Delft Faculty of Industrial Design Engineering, we will celebrate the emerging field of Data-Centric Design and inaugurate the Data-Centric Design Lab.
 For this occasion, we will have keynotes, workshops, and exhibitions.

 We invite you to contribute to this event in the form of a poster, an artefact or a demo that connects to the data-centric topics, such as